-To figure out how many pounds of crawfish you should order for your crawfish boil, you have to figure out a few things.
-For lighter eaters—or if you are throwing in a lot of other filling features like potato, sausage, shrimp, gator, or other low country boil items—then the minimum crawfish you want is 3 – 5 pounds per person.
-If crawfish is the centerpiece, count on 5 to 7 pounds per guest.
+Crawfish is finally in season, and you're ready to treat your friends and family to a crawfish boil.
+Now it's time to answer the hard question; how many pounds of crawfish should you order?
+For lighter eaters—or if you are throwing in other filling features like potato, sausage, shrimp, gator, or other low country boil items—then the minimum amount you want is 3 to 5 pounds per person.
+If crawfish is the centerpiece, order 5 to 7 pounds per guest.

 Truly experienced Creole crawfish eaters can put away 5 to 7 pounds and easily come back for seconds.
-If it's a long day or weekend event, you may want to prepare for 10 pounds a person.
+If it's a weekend or all-day event, you may want to prepare for 10 pounds a person.

-For killer crawfish boils, make sure you buy your crawdads fresh and live for the best results cooking crawfish.
+Now that you know how many pounds you're buying, here's what to look for when picking up your order.
+For killer crawfish boils, make sure you buy your crawdads fresh and alive for the best results.
 The closer to the day and time of the boil, the better.

-You can order crawfish online from crawfish farmers or get them local.
-Whether overnight delivery or pickup from a local vendor, make sure your delectable mudbugs are:
+You can order crawfish online from crawfish farmers or get them locally.
+If you choose overnight delivery or pick up from a local vendor, make sure your delectable mudbugs are:

-Never keep your crawfish more than three days.
-Never cook dead crawfish.
+Never keep your crawfish more than three days and never cook dead crawfish.
 (If they float when you clean them, they're dead.)

 Aside from the tables, chairs, and setup for your Louisiana crawfish feast or Lowcountry boil, you will need some basics to cook your order of live crawfish.

-For cooking crawfish, you will also need basic ingredients:
+For cooking crawfish, you will also need some basic ingredients:

 Other recommended ingredients: